-Rolling hills for miles lead to valleys and hillsides dotted with houses.
+Miles-long rolling hills lead to valleys and hillsides dotted with houses.
 Small skyscrapers mark the city skyline.
 Motorcycles buzz around.
-People walk around, dressed well, with friendly smiles on their faces.
+People walk about, dressed well, with friendly smiles on their faces.
 Kigali, the heartbeat of Rwanda, is a wonderful city and unlike most capital cities in Africa.
 This bustling metropolitan area in Rwanda is very clean and safe.
-There are several sights of interest to see during a stay in Kigali that will leave an impression on your trip.
+There are several sights of interest to see during your one day in Kigali that will definitely leave an impression on your trip.

 Guest post by Timon Peskin